 Quite early on in this exercise it seemed to be logical to supply each child receiving a Rosary with a ‘How to Pray the Rosary’ A5 folding card, and these are now sent with each box of Rosaries dispatched

 Typical of the touching thank you e mails received were the following

 “Thank you for the kind gift of Rosary Beads for our school.
 We thought you might be interested to see how we have used them.
 They are now enclosed in ‘Rosary Bags’ which the children take home to share with their families during October.
 All families in school take a bag for one evening, in an attempt to encourage the families to pray together during this month.
 They are very popular with the children!”

 “We took part in 1 million children praying the Rosary on 18th October.
 We used your beads to enable each Key Stage 2 class to learn about the Rosary…The reception class were inspired to make their own with threading beads in class.
 We are hoping to set up a Rosary club when our Prayer Room is established.
 The beads enabled whole classes to take part”

-20,000 more children’s Rosaries have been ordered to continue the apostolate into primary schools and we are currently planning a pilot project with an idea to promote the Rosary in Secondary schools.
+20,000 more children’s Rosaries have been ordered to continue the apostolate into primary schools and we have started a pilot project to promote the Rosary in Secondary schools.